A field of wildflowers in various colors, including red, yellow, purple, and pink, with a blurry background and a greenish top area.

 • Virtual and in-person cannabis ceremonies

-• Small group containers for animist wisdom and mediumship
+• Small group containers for animist practices and plant spirit mediumship

-• Compassionate psychopomp support with the healing wisdom of flowers, trees, and the more-than-human world
+• Compassionate psychopomp support with the healing wisdom of the more-than-human world

 Equitable Access